caiovpsilveira/Game/README.md

 You may need to check how to enable C++20/23 features with your compiler.

 Alternative, there is a `cmake.sh` script in the project root, which sets the compiler as Clang and overwrites some CMake rules with `CMakeOverrides.txt`, such as compile flags and `CMAKE_EXPORT_COMPILE_COMMANDS`.

+Note that there are some compile definitions set in the src/CMakeLists, which tells Vulkan.hpp and VMA to use dynamic entrypoints, which are loaded in the constructor of `VulkanGraphicsContext`.